 1 star = I absolutely hated it for some reason which I always explain in my review.

 2 star = I didn’t like it much but didn’t hate it.

 3 star = I liked it or found it interesting/informative; I may not have found it to be a page turner, but I did want to finish it and see what happens.
 The majority of my reviews are 3 stars, and it is not a bad rating in my world.

 4 star = I loved it and/or found it impossible to put down.

 5 star = I fucking loved it AND it created some kind of emotional response in me in one way or another.
+I will likely proselytize to anyone within range about a book I rate as 5-stars.
 Very few books I read get a 5 star rating.